-Star Wars wants you to believe that the biggest challenges of space travel are asteroids, the lack of resources such as water or fuel, or even the threat of intelligent and hostile alien life.
-But in reality, scientists are discovering that the biggest obstacle to current space travel is dust.
-The loss of body mass during spaceflight and in terrestrial analogs of spaceflight has revealed that there is an increased risk of bone and muscle loss, cardiovascular degradation, increased oxidative stress and more70 73 74.
-In summary, evidence of the analogs of spaceflight and spaceflight suggests that the BMed risk represents a risk of high probability and high consequences for exploration.
-Although research on the late health risk of cancer has currently been delayed, research on the effects of radiation on the cardiovascular system and the CNS during flight in the context of the space exposome in the context of the space exposome is considered to be of the highest priority and is the focus of current research.
+Star Wars may have you believing that the greatest challenges of space travel are asteroids, a lack of resources such as water or fuel, or even the threat of hostile alien life.
+But in reality, scientists have discovered that the biggest obstacle to current space exploration is dust.
+Research on the effects of spaceflight and terrestrial analogs of spaceflight has revealed that there is an increased risk of bone and muscle loss, cardiovascular degradation, heightened oxidative stress, and more.
+In summary, evidence from both spaceflight and its analogs suggest that the biomedical risk is a high probability and high consequence risk for exploration.
+Although research on the long-term health risks of cancer has been delayed, research on the effects of radiation on the cardiovascular system and central nervous system during flight in the context of the space exposome is considered to be of utmost priority and is the focus of current research.
 Due to the lack of human data on exposure to heavy ions on Earth and the difficulties in obtaining reliable data on the health effects of space radiation from flight studies, NASA's Space Radiation Laboratory (NSRL) at Brookhaven National Laboratory is conducting research.

 As long-term manned missions to the Moon and even Mars become a reality, scientists are beginning to address the problems posed by surgery in space.
-In January 2004, NASA's Opportunity space rover landed on Mars for a 90-day mission (on Martian days) to find evidence of water on the Red Planet.
-The unique environment of space means that sick astronauts are more likely to die from injuries and minor infections there than on Earth.
+In January 2004, NASA's Opportunity rover landed on Mars for a 90-day mission (on Martian days) to search for evidence of water on the Red Planet.
+The unique environment of space means that sick astronauts are more likely to die from injuries and minor infections than they would be on Earth.
 While NASA is conducting initial evaluations of diet quality and health, much work remains to be done to document the full potential of nutrition to mitigate bone loss and other pathological processes in space travelers.
-NASA's Human Research Program (HRP) aims to develop and provide the knowledge base, technologies and countermeasure strategies that will allow safe and successful manned space flights.
+NASA's Human Research Program (HRP) is dedicated to developing and providing the knowledge base, technologies, and countermeasure strategies that will enable safe and successful manned space flights.
 Using analog missions and extensive social science research, space agencies around the world have refined their own unique methods for selecting astronaut crews.